FPGAArcade/replay_webdocs/docs/guide/replay1/wireless-controller-adapter.md

 the alternate read out mode of the Mega Drive controller during which Left/Right directions cannot be read.

-To avoid this, the simplest option currently is to bypass pin 5 coming from the replay and connect pin 7 (select) on the controller side of the adapter to +5V.
+To avoid this, the simplest option currently is to pull-up pin 7 on the controller side by tieing it to +5V with a 1k resistor and leaving pin 5 on the replay side disconnected.
 This will ensure the Retro Receiver always outputs Left/Right/Up/Down and buttons B and C for all cores.

 ::: tip Note
 A future framework/core update might enable 2 button support without the need to